CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Approach

-To identify the noises caused by the two weak correlations mentioned above, we designed a criterion to calculate the quality scores for each data sample.
+Different from the data cleaning process that solely caters to individual comment-code pairs, samples of the comment updating task require considering the correlation not only between code and comments but also between code changes and comment changes.
+Therefore, we categorize the data noise into two types.
+The first type of noise exists between comments or comment-code pairs within each data sample.
+We evaluate their correlation by calculating their internal semantic similarity.
+The second type of weak correlation exists between comment changes and code changes, and we evaluate this correlation based on \textit{diff} information.
+Below, we discuss the details of how to calculate the score and build filters.

-\paragraph{Weak correlations existing between comments and code (Type I)} This type of noises is a common data quality issue, mainly caused by invalid data.
-We evaluate this correlation by calculating their internal semantic similarity.
-To determine whether there is invalid data within the comments or code, we use the pre-trained models to convert them into embedding vectors to represent semantics.
-Currently, there are many pre-trained models used to represent the semantics of text~\cite{bert, roberta, codebert}.
-We choose the state-of-the-art model pre-trained on code-related datasets, GraphCodeBert~\cite{gcb}, to calculate the semantics of comments or code.
-It is worth noting that the semantic representation mentioned above is at the token level.
-As comments of source code typically consist of one or a few short sentences, we also use sentence-level embedding vectors~\cite{sentence-bert} to represent the semantics of comments.
-We use the cosine similarity of semantic embeddings to describe the correlation between old and new comments, and between old and new code, respectively.
-We use multiplication to combine the token-level semantic representations of comments and code, as well as the sentence-level semantic representations of comments, in order to calculate the overall similarity score.
-If there are comments that are not reasonable, their similarity will be lower, thus reducing the final score.
-Below we present the specific calculation details.
+\paragraph{Noise existing between comments or comment-code pairs (Type I)} This type of noise arises from common issues with data quality, such as invalid or incorrect comments.
+We leverage the inherent semantic similarity within them to identify and address this type of noise.
+To determine whether there is invalid data within the comments or code, we use the code pre-trained models to convert them into embedding vectors to represent semantics.
+Currently, there are many pre-trained models used to represent the semantics of texts~\cite{bert, roberta, codebert, gcb, unixcoder}.
+We choose the state-of-the-art model pre-trained on code-related datasets, UniXcoder~\cite{unixcoder}, to calculate the semantics of comments or code.
+We use the cosine similarity of semantic embeddings to describe the correlation between old and new comments, and between comments and code, respectively.
+Below, we present the specific calculation details.

-Where $c_i$ represents the i-th comment, $s_i$ represents the i-th snippet of code, $M$ represents the pre-trained model, and $Cos$ represents cosine similarity.
-We use two pre-trained models, GraphCodeBert and Sentence-BERT, denoted as $M_{gcb}$ and $M_{sent}$, respectively, to compute semantic embeddings. \qy{Due to the possibility of very short comments in the code, where semantic similarity values might be more sensitive to changes, we additionally utilized Sentence-BERT alongside GraphCodeBert.
-Sentence-BERT helps in capturing semantic information even in short text segments to enhance the overall performance and robustness of the evaluation.} Finally, we compute the evaluation score $S_1$ for identifying noise in type I.
+Where $comm^i$ represents the i-th comment, $code^i$ represents the i-th snippet of code, $M$ represents the pre-trained model~(i.e., UniXcoder), and $Cos$ represents cosine similarity.
+We compute the similarity $S^i_{C}$ between comments, the similarity $S^i_{O}$ between the old comments and old code, and the similarity $S^i_{N}$ between the new comments and new code.
+The average of these three similarities is used as the score $S_1$ for Type 1 noise.